fbpx

 Your initial budget is the figure you get after considering your maximum borrowing capacity and expected repayments that you would be comfortable with.

 The difference between your initial budget and the walk-away price is your wriggle room during negotiations.
-Of course, you can always go lower than your initial budget but avoid going higher than your walk-away price.
+Of course, you can always go lower than your initial budget, but avoid going higher than your walk-away price.

 Speak with your mortgage broker to determine your borrowing limit.
 This is the maximum a lender will be willing to lend based on your income and will help you determine the upper range of what you can afford to spend.

+Are pre-approvals still important in 2024?
+Absolutely!
 In fact, over 90% of the homebuyers we helped in the last 12 months secured their first home after getting a pre-approval.

 What is a pre-approval?

 A pre-approval is an indication from a bank that they are willing to consider approving your home loan once you find a property you want to buy.
-It is a basic loan approval but is usually subject to further conditions like the bank double checking your payslips, receiving a satisfactory valuation and credit approval.
+It is a basic loan approval but is usually subject to further conditions, like the bank double-checking your payslips, receiving a satisfactory valuation, and credit approval.

 example-pre-approval